mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Kubernetes `Service`

-In order for your applications to address MaxScale, a Kubernetes `Service` is provisioned with all the ports specified in the MaxScale listeners.
-You are able to provide a template to customize this `Service`:
+To enable your applications to communicate with MaxScale, a Kubernetes `Service` is provisioned with all the ports specified in the MaxScale listeners.
+You have the flexibility to provide a template to customize this `Service`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1